Company Registration In Poland

 But, depending on the agreement of shareholders, it might involve the transfer of real property rights to the company (for instance, the land where the residential structure will be built) or a property that is movable (for instance, the delivery vehicle).

-Step 3 – Appoint the management board of Poland
+Step 3 – Appoint the management board

 The third step in establishing a Polish Limited Liability Company involves the selection of the board of management.